 - Prescription and non-prescription drugs (Advil, antacids, etc.)

 - Battery operated radio, flashlights and extra batteries

 - Garbage bags

 - Lighter or matches

 - Pen and paper

 Each year since 1953, the National Hurricane Center releases the names of the storms for each hurricane season.
-The list of names rotate every six years, and are updated and maintained by the World Meteorological Association.
-The following are the names for 2019 (the ones crossed out have already been used this year):
+The list of names rotate every six years and is updated and maintained by the World Meteorological Association.
+The following are the names for 2020 (the ones crossed out have already been used this year):

 For information regarding how to prepare for an impending storm, contact BF&M.

 Read more from our Hurricane Season 2020 series, HERE!